Choosing A Care Home

 When you move into a care home and you are funding the cost yourself, you need to consider the future very carefully.
 Ask the care home owners what would happen if you became unable to continue paying for your care.
 Would they accept Local Authority rates at some point in the future or would you be asked to move to cheaper accommodation.
 Would they accept top ups from a third party?

 Ensure that anything decided is written down for future reference.
-If you are in this situation please contact us or telephone us on 0800 0699 784.
+If you are in this situation please contact us or use our FREE HELPLINE on 0800 0699 784.

 Any difficulties or problems you encounter should first be taken up with the home proprietor.
 If you are unable to satisfactorily resolve the problem, it should be referred in writing to the social services department, or health authority homes inspector.
 If the outcome of the investigation is not satisfactory, you can take your complaint to the Local Government Ombudsman who can provide an independent complaints review service.
 They can be contacted on 0300 061 0614 or via www.lgo.org.uk/complaint-form.